AlysonNumberFIVE/GoVirtualFilesystem/src/01/README.md

 ### 1. Download Go

 The first step is to setup your machine to ensure you're able to use Go.
-You can download the binaries <a href=" https://golang.org/dl/">at the official site</a> for either Windows, MacOS or Linux.
+You can download the binaries <a href=" https://golang.org/dl/">here</a> for either Windows, MacOS or Linux.
 Unzip the binary and follow the prompts to install.

 ### 2. Setup your project